AboFadl1/Words-Calculator-with-Python/README.md

 print the text itself
 handle any error for example File Not Found Error

-to use it you can
+to use the code itself:
+Open Task 3 folder -> Task 3 -> Task 3.py -> copy the code and use it on your compiler.